theNewDynamic/oregonsadventurecoast.com/content/blog/2017-12-11-have-you-shared-your-coosbayholiday-photos-yet-you-could-win-a-fabulous-oregon-coast-getaway.md

 ---
-title: >-
-  Have You Shared Your #CoosBayHoliday Photos Yet?
-You Could Win a Fabulous Oregon Coast Getaway!
+title: 'Have You Shared Your #CoosBayHoliday Photos Yet?
+You Could Win a Fabulous Oregon Coast Getaway!'
-date: 2017-12-11T16:04:43.000Z
+date: 2017-12-11T16:04:43.000+00:00
-description: >-
-  The 31st Annual Holiday Lights Display at Shore Acres State Park is underway and has already dazzled thousands of visitors from all over the region.
-To celebrate the season, we're asking attendees to post their favorite photos of the holiday lights on Facebook, Twitter & Instagram with the #CoosBayHoliday tag for a chance to win a fantastic Oregon Coast getaway and other prizes!
+description: 'The 31st Annual Holiday Lights Display at Shore Acres State Park is underway and has already dazzled thousands of visitors from all over the region.
+  To celebrate the season, we''re asking attendees to post their favorite photos of the holiday lights on Facebook, Twitter & Instagram with the #CoosBayHoliday tag for a chance to win a fantastic Oregon Coast getaway and other prizes!'
 tags:
 - CoosBayHoliday
 - Charleston
 - Christmas lights
 - Coos Bay
 - North Bend
 - Oregon Coast Holiday Lights
 - Shore Acres
 - Shore Acres Holiday Lights
 categories:
 - Miscellaneous
-image: /img/holidaylights-aerial-177-new.jpg
+image: "/img/holidaylights-aerial-177-new.jpg"

 ---
 <pre><em>Photo Courtesy of <a href="https://www.facebook.com/Friends-of-Shore-Acres-206248449391886/" target="_blank">Friends of Shore Acres</a></em></pre>